On page 30 in Cole’s book on Hobbies, he says:

 The cover of his first religious publication published in 1866 is shown at left – Cole’s Information for the People on the Religions of the World – To be completed in about 20 Parts.
 The present Number contains Parts 1 and 2.
 It was prepared and published at the same time as Cole was just starting his bookselling business (see Turnley Chapter 7 and Broinowski Chapter 5).
-The base of this first publication shows Cole was planning eleven parts containing a rather significant number of pages – 990.
+The cover of this first publication shows that although Cole was planning “about 20 Parts”, he only lists 11 parts, but still estimating they would contain a significant number of pages – 990.

 A. A copy from the private collection of Pearl Cole, annotated by Cole.
 The 26 page 34MB file is available here.

 B. A copy digitised from the SLV.
 The 27 page 9MB file is available here.
 The extra page included here, which is missing from the Pearl Cole copy, is the separately-inserted chart of Population of the World Divided into Religious Sects.

 C. A copy digitised from the NLA, and includes a colour cover, plus some blank pages making the 63MB file 33 pages long.
 It is available here.

 This publication has also been transcribed and the 24 page 416KB .pdf document is available here.